 Raw still needs us to choose these settings, like a better White Balance, and we can tweak exposure a little too, later, leisurely at home, when it is easier and better, when we can actually see the results of choices, and can know what we’re doing then.

 So raw is NOT for those that cannot imagine ever editing their images, because another pass is necessary.
 But raw provides best case for those that do care.
-Raw becomes the easy way to do it, and more is possible too.
+Raw becomes the easy way to do it, and more is possible and better too.

 Yes, some raw processing software can attempt to discover the camera settings from the Exif, and automatically still apply some of those same camera settings to the finished image (at least maybe White Balance).
 But it misses the point, because if that's all you want, then frankly you should be shooting JPG, so then that’s what you’ll get.
 Because, the purpose of raw is to ignore those camera setting that can’t be well chosen anyway, because you don’t know the color of the light or what the best setting actually is.
 That's the problem, and the reason why we’re unhappy with the camera JPG images.
-The purpose of raw is to offer the easy opportunity to see it first and choose and judge the best corrections.
-Raw is about caring.
-Not everyone does care much, but if you do, then Bravo, and here is your easiest and best method.
-It makes more serious photography efforts satisfactorily easy.
+The purpose of raw is to offer the easy opportunity to see it first and choose and judge the best corrections in a very easy way.

 All of our digital image camera images begin in Raw format, because the digital sensor uses raw format (assuming the standard "single chip sensor", see Google for Bayer Filter).
 This image is incompatible with our RGB monitors, not viewable as is.
 Then the camera automatically uses the camera settings we selected ahead of time to process and convert it to the RGB JPG file that we get.
 "Shooting raw" means that we simply keep and process that first raw image instead.
 Raw means unprocessed (as yet).
 Then later at home (using raw software for the purpose), we can see that image, to know what processing it actually needs.
 We convert a copy to JPG after that, after we see it, and know then our processing is correct.
 There are many advantages in this DIY approach, and seeking image perfection is the goal, if you care about such things.
 It is not difficult, I'd call it very easy (the raw tools are very easy, certainly the easy way to work on it).
 It's just pleasure, not a problem.
 It is not automation, but easy, and just a matter of first looking to know what it actually needs.